nephio-project/docs/user-guide/exercises.md

 </details>

-Finally, we want to configure the resource backend to be aware of these clusters.
+Finally, you want to configure the resource backend to be aware of these clusters.
 The resource backend is an IP address and VLAN index management system.
 It is included for demonstration purposes to show how Nephio package specialization can interact with external systems to fully configure packages.
 But it needs to be configured to match our topology.

-First, we will apply a package to define the high-level networks for attaching our workloads.
+First, you will apply a package to define the high-level networks for attaching our workloads.
 The Nephio package specialization pipeline will determine the exact VLAN tags and IP addresses for those attachments based on the specific clusters.
 There is a predefined PackageVariant in the tests